 Rollovers: Firefighter Injuries & Fatalities

 As many as two-thirds of the fatalities involving firetruck occupants occur in rollover crashes.
 Rollover accidents are classified as either being tripped or un-tripped.
-A tripped rollover commonly involves a truck collision with a curb or guardrails, while un-tripped may result from occurrences such as an abrupt shift in weight because of sudden turning of the truck.
+A tripped rollover commonly involves a Denver truck accident lawyer with a curb or guardrails, while un-tripped may result from occurrences such as an abrupt shift in weight because of sudden turning of the truck.

 Advancements in national and regional safety standards have not led to a notable decrease in the number of injuries and fatalities among firetruck occupants.
 Much of this trend may stem from the high rate of speed that firetrucks are traveling when responding to a call.
 The rates of speed combined with the massive weight of firetrucks are likely to result in additional secondary collisions during the time between the initial accident and the time when all vehicles and objects involved have come to a stop.
 The USFA has expressed that their top priority is firefighter safety.
 Preventing and minimizing the effects of firetruck collisions are clearly the areas that need the greatest improvement.